A UK 2:1 honours degree or its international equivalent.

 Months of entry

-The Masters in Management of Bioeconomy, Innovation and Governance (MSc BIG) is a new kind of postgraduate qualification designed to meet the increasing demand for skilled people in the growing global bioeconomy.
+The Masters in Management of Bioeconomy, Innovation and Governance (MSc BIG) is an innovative and dynamic postgraduate qualification designed to meet the increasing demand for skilled people in the growing global bioeconomy.

 Fees and funding